 - 8. Statement of reliability of the model and the confidence that can be placed in it; - 9.
 Interpretation of the site-wide deposit sequence and supporting illustrations; - 10.
-Recommendations for how the model should be used and archived; - 11.
-Recommendations for further archaeological work, to be determined in consultation with SYAS; - 12.
-Relevant illustrations which should, as a basic minimum, include appropriate annotations and explanations, be clearly related to base mapping, and might include: - (a) site location plan; - (b) distribution of data points; - (c) location of transects (schematic cross-sections); - (d) one or more transects, selected, and prepared to address the model objectives - (e) key surface plot (eg top of bedrock or pre-Holocene surface); - (f) isopach maps showing extrapolated thicknesses of key units; - (g) zones of different archaeological potential (character maps). - 13.
-Index to and location of digital archive - 14.
-References - 15.
+Preservation assessments (including characterisation of the environmental conditions of the deposits) should be included where retention within the development is likely to be a mitigation outcome;11 - 11.
+Recommendations for how the model should be used and archived; - 12.
+Recommendations for further archaeological work, to be determined in consultation with SYAS; - 13.
+Relevant illustrations which should, as a basic minimum, include appropriate annotations and explanations, be clearly related to base mapping, and might include: - (a) site location plan; - (b) distribution of data points; - (c) location of transects (schematic cross-sections); - (d) one or more transects, selected, and prepared to address the model objectives - (e) key surface plot (eg top of bedrock or pre-Holocene surface); - (f) isopach maps showing extrapolated thicknesses of key units; - (g) zones of different archaeological potential (character maps). - 14.
+Index to and location of digital archive - 15.
+References - 16.
 Acknowledgements identifying those involved in the project, including SYAS